compengi/country-flag/README.md

 # Country Flag Add-on for Vaadin 8

 Country Flag is a UI component add-on for Vaadin 8 which shows Country Flags.
 It uses the https://github.com/lipis/flag-icon-css project.
-The flags are self-hosted in the add-on jar file, so there is no dependency on any server hosting flags.
+The flags are self-hosted in the add-on jar file, so the flags are not downloaded from some third-party server.

 ## Download release